thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/unit-staff-editor.md

 ## Component outcomes and interactions

 The expected outcome from this component is to have the appropriate staff set as convenor or tutor for the selected unit.
+This component will list all staff connected to the selected unit, display their name, role and whether they are the primary convenor or not.
-The unit takes text input and searches for staff to assign a role to for the unit.
+The user can also remove staff from the unit or search for staff to add to the unit.

 ## Component migration plan

 I plan to unpack the code, function by function to understand each piece.
 I will then compare against the code for other migrate components and test function by function.
+I will create new files and migrate to these new files.
+I will then test the HTML as I replace the bootstrap components with angular components.
+I will then test each function of the component in the new typescript file as I replace the coffeescript file.

 ## Component review checklist